Shiv98/IOT_Minor_Projects/README.md

 > An app is made with the help of MIT App inventor with 5 buttons, red, blue, green, white and no color, the rgb glows according to the button clicked.

-# LED_Intensity_Slider_controller
+# LED_Intensity_Slider_controlle
 > An app is made with the help of MIT App inventor with sliders to control the intensity of leds and using the app, the intensity of leds are controlled.

 # Servo_motor_control_using_Slider

 > A servo motor is controlled using a slider that is made on a webpage by the arduino code itself.

+# Relay_control_on_temperature

+> A relay control based on temprature shows on a secure webpage using button on webpage and sends alert using buzzer.